-5.6.1 Comprehension Assessment Tools and Scoring System
+4.6.1 Comprehension Assessment Tools and Scoring System

-Templates of two assessment tools (open-ended, and multiple choice) are available as separate electronic files on the Study Implementation Materials section of the MTN-028 webpage.
+Templates of three assessment tools (open-ended, true/false, and multiple choice) are available as separate electronic files on the Study Implementation Materials section of the MTN-017 webpage.
 Sites may use the tools as provided or may choose to adapt for their local use.

-Multiple Choice Assessment Tools:
+• True/False and Multiple Choice Assessment Tools:

-This assessment tool is structured around questions that correspond with the required elements of informed consent for research.
-Sites choosing to utilize the multiple choice assessment tool should incorporate a scoring system into the assessment and re-review the contents of the informed consent until the potential participant can answer all questions correctly.
-For example, if a participant answers less than 80% correctly, she should be re-counseled and the entire assessment should be repeated.
+These assessment tools are structured around questions that correspond with the required elements of informed consent for research.
+Sites choosing to utilize either the true/false or the multiple choice assessment tools should incorporate a scoring system into the assessment and re-review the contents of the informed consent until the potential participant can answer all questions correctly.
+For example, if a participant answers less than 80% correctly, s/he should be re-counseled and the entire assessment should be repeated.
 This process should be repeated until it is determined the participant is unable to demonstrate adequate understanding.
 For participants that answer over 80% correctly, the questions not understood should be reviewed with the participant to ensure understanding of the information.
 The review and proper understanding of the information should be documented on the assessment tool, in the participant's chart notes or other site-specific source document.

-• Open-Ended Assessment tool:
+Open-Ended Assessment tool:

 The open ended-assessment tool is also structured around 11 open-ended questions that correspond with the required elements of informed consent for research.
-Each question should be read to the potential participant, giving her time to respond to each one.
+Each question should be read to the potential participant, giving him/her time to respond to each one.